errygg/hashiconf-2018/README.md

 * 3 node Vault cluster with a 3 node Consul cluster
 * Vault is publicly accessible via AWS load balancer endpoint
 * Consul is only accessible to Vault
-* Terraform is used to setup the Vault LDAP configuration
+* Script is used to setup the Vault SSH Secrets Engine and associated roles
-* Terraform is used to setup the Vault SSH Secrets Engine and associated roles
+* Terraform Enterprise is used to spin up the SSH clients in 2 seperate workspaces

 The Terraform workspace used to build the Vault/Consul cluster is located at: https://github.com/errygg/vault-guides/tree/master/operations/provision-vault/quick-start/terraform-aws.
-The following is a screenshot of the variables set for this project:

-TODO: screenshot of Terraform Enterprise variables in the `secrets-aws-dev-us-west-2` workspace

-> Note: This demo uses resources in the [JumpCloud Terraform module](https://github.com/geekmuse/terraform-provider-jumpcloud) to create users in LDAP.

-> Note: This demo was performed using Terraform Enterprise; however, the same demo can be accomplished using Terraform OSS using the `terraform` command in place of `tfe-cli` command or UI.
+> Note: This demo was performed using Terraform Enterprise; however, the same demo can be accomplished using Terraform OSS using the `terraform` command in place of the UI.

-This demo uses configuration for Vault SSH found here: https://www.vaultproject.io/api/secret/ssh/index.html
+> Note: This demo uses configuration for Vault SSH found here: https://www.vaultproject.io/api/secret/ssh/index.html

-### Configure Vault
+### Spint up and Configure Vault

+1. Run the terraform workspace to spin up the Vault/Consul cluster

+2. Configure Vault via UI - 1 key share, 1 threshold

+3. Download the keys & unseal with the master key

-1. Run terraform to configure Vault SSH backend and users
+4. Run terraform to configure Vault SSH backend and users

 ```bash
   > cd ./scripts